-At Direction Psychological Services, we offer psychological services for a wide range of individuals including children and adults.
+At Direction Psychology, we offer psychological services for a wide range of individuals including children and adults.

-Assessments completed in the public sector or school psychologist can often mean wait times of up to 12 months.
+Assessments completed in the public sector or by a school psychologist can often mean wait times of up to 12 months.
 We can start the assessment process within a few weeks.

 Click to view our patient brochure.